 The app has gotten so big that the 2019 Emmys did a whole bit about it, but unless you’re a Gen Z’er, or are super hip and with the times, you might still think TikTok is just a Kesha bop from 2009.
 And while you’re not wrong, if you ask any young person under 20, they’ll tell you TikTok is their very lifeblood.
 A complete subculture, TikTok has taken the tweeny boppers by storm, leaving us millennials completely in the dust of Instagram and Facebook.

-Originally launched in April 2014 as Musical.ly, TikTok is a lip-synching app that boasts over 500 million users worldwide.
+Originally launched in April 2014 as Musical.ly, TikTok is a lip-syncing app that boasts over 500 million users worldwide.
 Musical.ly was purchased by Chinese company ByteDance in November 2017 and officially absorbed into their already existing app called TikTok in August 2018.
-The app is known for 15-second lip-synching videos, endless challenges (ex.
+The app is known for short lip-syncing videos, endless challenges (ex.
 The Mannequin Challenge), and making Millie Bobbie Brown’s friend, Jacob Sartorius, break the iTunes charts.
 A social media platform teeming with Gen Z users, TikTok is basically the new Vine, with a music twist.

 What Does TikTok Do?

-Originally made for lip-synching to your favorite songs, TikTok has exploded in all different directions.
+Originally made for lip-syncing to your favorite songs, TikTok has exploded in all different directions.
 The feed is filled with fifteen-second vertical videos across genres — from dancing to gymnastics to short-form comedy— their one uniting factor is some kind of audio (either a song or voiceover).
 It has its own audio library, with a diverse catalog including popular songs and silly voiceovers (a la the emoji challenge), as well as Snapchat-esque filters.
-Users can garner likes and comments similar to Instagram, and, of course, like any other social media platform, TikTok has its very own influencers, called “Musers.”
+Users can garner likes and comments similar to Instagram, and, of course, like any other social media platform, TikTok has its very own influencers, some of whom recently bought a house together.

 Why Is TikTok In The News?